 – Kathleen Dean Moore, author, Wild Comfort

 Turning Homeward – Restoring Hope and Nature in the Urban Wild, is a place-based, narrative nonfiction book about the journey of a newcomer to the Pacific Northwest who learns that home isn’t where you live but where you create belonging by repairing the nature that is close to our lives.
-Turning Homeward will be available from independent bookstores, Amazon (where it’s available for pre-order), and other venues in September 2016.
+Turning Homeward is available from independent bookstores, Amazon, and Mountaineers Books.

 I live in Seattle, WA with my husband (a scientist and former English major), whom I met at a swing dance, and our daughter.
 I’m a backyard city farmer (no chickens but plenty of strawberries) and a not-too-bad chess player who wakes every morning to the beautiful music of Artie Shaw playing “Begin the Beguine.”